Marde's Blog

 by | Dec 18, 2011 | Daffodils, Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs | 0 comments

-Although most of the plantings on my property are not tasty to the gopher, I still have a big population.
-I think the family of owls that I discovered this summer has helped to reduce their numbers, just yesterday, I noticed a grouping of new holes with the soil pushed out around the openings to their tunnels.
-Daffodils and peonies are not bothered by these rodents as they are toxic in flavor to them, so I thought of putting a daffodil down in the hole as a kind of insult.
-They may decide to “unplant” them by pushing them out and away, but the sight of a freshly dug hole just the size for a fat daffodil is very tempting.
+Fighting gophers on my property not a problem because most of my plantings are not tasty to the gophers.
+I still have a big population of them.
+I think the family of owls that I discovered this summer has helped to reduce their numbers.
+Just yesterday though, I noticed a grouping of new holes with the soil pushed out around the openings to their tunnels.
+Daffodils and peonies are not bothered by these rodents.
+That’s because they are toxic in flavor to them.
+I thought of putting a daffodil down in the hole as a kind of insult.
+They may decide to “unplant” them by pushing them out and away.
+The sight of a freshly dug hole just the size for a fat daffodil is very tempting.

-I had an opportunity to catch both babies on the rooftop, but just as I was zooming in, Cedric, my Springer Spaniel rushed at them barking and they flew off.
+I had an opportunity to catch both babies on the rooftop.
+Just as I was zooming in, Cedric, my Springer Spaniel rushed at them barking and they flew off.
 That was the last time I saw them together as one was usually in the tree next to the box.

 Recent Post …